stratosphereips/StratosphereTestingFramework/README.md

 - Print the duration and size in the model -L command.
 - Filter models by duration and size, so we can delete them better.
 - Filter connectins without notes, so we don't have to see what we already analyzed.
-- Limit the amount of flows to show with connections -F so large connections can be visualized.

 [stf]:https://stratosphereips.org/development-of-the-stratosphere-testing-framework.html "The Stratosphere Testing Framework"